datameshgroup/fusion/docs/appendix.md

 ### Configure terminal environment

-Your development terminal will be conncted to the UAT environment, which is the correct environemnt for testing.
+Your development terminal will be conncted to the UAT environment, which is the correct environment for testing.

-To confirm or change the environemnt:
+To confirm or change the environment:

 - Launch the Satellite payment app
 - Tap the settings icon (⚙)